 Frequently asked questions

-In high quality, Spotify uses around 140-150 MB per hour; in normal quality, significantly less.
+In high quality, Spotify consumes around 140-150 MB per hour; in normal quality, significantly less.
 Downloading songs or playlists via Wi-Fi before your trip allows you to listen to hours of music with almost zero mobile data usage.

 How many GB do I need for a week-long trip?